ttungl/HeteroArchGen4M2S/README.md

 	* Compile the benchmarks following the README file.

-	> Note: In case you want to run CUDA benchmarks, you can download other benchmarks for CPU-GPU systems such as Rodinia, Parboil, etc. Your desktop should have a NVIDIA graphic card (e.g., NVIDIA Quadro 4000), and you need to install the graphic card driver for running the simulation.
+	> Note: All the packages are compiled to binary.
+If you want to modify the benchmarks, you can download the source codes from `https://github.com/Multi2Sim` .In case you want to run CUDA benchmarks, you can download other benchmarks for CPU-GPU systems such as Rodinia, Parboil, etc. Your desktop should have a NVIDIA graphic card (e.g., NVIDIA Quadro 4000), and you need to install the graphic card driver for running the simulation.
 (When compiling benchmarks, use `-m32` flag after `gcc` to make compatible with `multi2sim` 32-bit (no support 64-bit at this time)).

 ##Download HeteroArchGen4M2S